We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tips to save time include:

-- batch cook and freeze in portions
+- cooking in batches and freezing in portions

-- use a slow cooker
+- using a slow cooker

 To save money